 Located in east-central Japan, Tokyo’s huge city is Japan’s capital.
 Shinjuku City, in central Tokyo, is where the capital is located.
-Shinjuku, Tokyo, is famous for the entertainment and nightlife of clubs and karaoke bars and the skyscraper district’s upscale hotel bars and restaurants.
+Shinjuku, Tokyo, is famous for its entertainment and nightlife, including clubs, karaoke bars, and the skyscraper district’s upscale hotel bars and restaurants.

 Add in theaters, galleries, bookstores, huge electronics shops, and more cultural sites than you can imagine, and you’ve got an endless list of things to add to your East Asian itinerary.

-They include Shinjuku city (known as Shinjuku ku), Takadanobaba, Shin Okubo, Kagurazaka, Ichigaya, and Yotsuya.
-We’ve broken each down into its section to make it easier.
-We’ll go over the best Shinjuku, Tokyo hotels and attractions to visit in each one.
+They include Shinjuku City (known as Shinjuku ku), Takadanobaba, Shin Okubo, Kagurazaka, Ichigaya, and Yotsuya.
+We’ve broken each down into its sections to make it easier.
+We’ll go over the best Shinjuku Tokyo hotels and attractions to visit in each one.

 Best Areas and Fun Neighborhoods in Shinjuku